nyknycmag/whitepaper/README.md

 #### 3.1.1.4.
 Content structure

 Content is structured into so-called "series".
 Each series has its own editor(s) and schedule.
 Users can "follow" each series in the interface to tailor the content.
-The series for the next "program period" is decided by the Editorial Team, taking into account the vote of NNM token-holders.
+The series for the next "program period" is decided by the Editorial Team, taking into account the vote of $NYKNYC token-holders.

 The series can be regular, one-off or irregular:
  - Regular series - recurring content, such as "A Week in Cryptocurrencies"